What is a Constituency Labour Party (CLP)?

 Get in touch with Sam at email@example.com

-As Secretary, Mark is responsible for supporting the Chair to ensure the smooth functioning of the CLP through organising and minuting meetings as well as other administration work.
+As Vice Secretary she is responsible for supporting the Secretary to ensure the smooth functioning of the CLP through organising and minuting meetings as well as other administration work.

 Treasurer – Myra Weir